Anarchitectus/AsyncCallQueue/README.md

 # AsyncCallQueue
-allows to call functions with a thread and a call loop
+AsyncCallQueue is a container class that allows to call functions with a thread and a function call loop.
+This is similar to std::async functionality but guarantee that calls are issued in order and with the same thread.
+Implementation is header contained in headers only.

+    - support global functions
+    - member functions
+    - lambdas